dnns01/haugebot/README.md

-    !pipi -> To mention, that you need to go to the toilet !warpipi -> To mention, that you have been to the toilet before a break was announced !pipimeter -> Get the current count of users that need to go to toilet !pause -> Announce a break and reset the counter
+    !pipi -> To mention, that you need to go to the toilet !warpipi -> To mention, that you have been to the toilet before a break was announced !zuspät -> Mention, that is now too late, and you had an accident !pipimeter -> Get the current count of users that need to go to toilet !pause -> Announce a break and reset the counter !reset -> Resets all pipi-votes

 ### Installation